Does the Bible tell us to pay at least 10 percent of our incomes to the church? This paper examines the biblical evidence.

 The old covenant gave us condemnation; the new covenant gives us justification and peace with God.
 How much more should we be willing to give freely and generously so God’s work can be done in the world — to proclaim the gospel, to declare the new covenant ministry that gives us true life, and gives that message of life to others?

-People who entrust their lives to Jesus Christ do not worry about whether tithing is commanded in the New Testament.
-People who are being transformed by Christ to be more like Christ are generous.
-They want to give as much as possible to support the gospel and to support the poor.
+People who entrust their lives to Jesus Christ are being transformed by Christ to be more like Christ.
+They want to give to support the gospel and to support the poor.
 Christians should give generously — but giving is a result of their relationship with God, not a way to earn it.
 We are given grace through faith, not through tithing.

 Some people act as if Christ liberates us from the law so that we can keep more physical blessings for ourselves.
 That is false — Christ liberates us so that we can be free to serve him more, as loving children and not merely as slaves.
 He frees us so we can have faith instead of selfishness.